DamiJJJ/OmniTool/readme.md

 Plans are to continue developing OmniTool, including:

-- **YouTube Module:** Integration with the YouTube API for searching, displaying and playing videos.
 - **Containerization (Docker):** Packaging the application for easier deployment and scalability.
 - **Chat Module:** Implementing real-time chat functionality between users.
 - **Testing:** Writing comprehensive unit and integration tests for all modules.
 - **Deployment:** Deploying the application to a free hosting platform.
+- **SEO Optimization:** Optimizing the application for better search engine visibility.
+- **Internationalization (i18n):** Full implementation of translations for the entire application.

 ---